 Every year Donegal Railway Heritage Museum produces a new limited edition Donegal Railway badge.
-We are delighted that this year we have just launched our new badge, which this year is the iconic Railcar No 1.
-This follows on from our Donegal steam engine, Drumboe badge from last year, which is still available.
+In 2021 we launched our new badge, whichwas the iconic Railcar No 1.
+This follows on from our Donegal steam engine, Drumboe badge from the previous year, which is still available.

 This striking eye-catching silver badge is 33mm long showing a detailed side profile of Railcar No 1 in its famous bright red, cream and black colours.
 The badge also has a butterfly clutch at the back, to ensure it doesn’t move once fitted to a garment.
 As we learnt from previous year’s badges, as it is a limited edition and exclusive to us, demand is again expected to be strong!

-Finally, as you may be aware, Donegal Railway Heritage Museum have announced that the actual Donegal steam engine “Drumboe” will be returning home in 2021, and proceeds from this badge go, not only towards the running of the museum itself which has been challenging because of Covid lockdowns, but also to meet the small shortfall in this exciting Drumboe project, which brought the famous engine home to Donegal.
+Finally, proceeds from this badge go, not only towards the running of the museum itself which has been challenging because of Covid lockdowns but also to meet the small shortfall in our exciting Drumboe project, which brought the famous engine home to Donegal.

 Cost: €8 plus €3 for P&P = €11